 The current range of guitars made by the Hofner Company is impressive, and is very much in the old traditions of style and quality.
-With the ongoing assistance from Graham Stockley and Rob Olsen, both of the newly re-formatted Hofner company, I have attempted to present details of the new models on this website.
+With the ongoing assistance from Nick Wass of the re-formatted Hofner company, I have attempted to present details of the new models on this website.
 For fully up-to-date information though, please visit The Official Hofner Website.

 The Selmer amps section seemed to have been very successful, so Tim and myself built upon this by providing an information resource on Charlie Watkins' range of guitar amplifiers from the 1950's through to the 1980's.